DACSIM/DAC-Curriculum/DAC-001_Intro_To_Python/johns.md

 today we learn git and we messed up

-we are learning about branch and push
+we are learning about branch and pcleush